Eventual-Inc/Daft/docs/source/learn/user_guides/udf.rst

     +----------+---------------+
     (No data to display: Dataframe not materialized)

-Per-column per-row functions using ``Expression.apply``
+Per-column per-row functions using :meth:`.apply <daft.expressions.Expression.apply>`
 -------------------------------------------------------

-You can use ``Expression.apply`` to run a Python function on every row in a column.
+You can use :meth:`.apply <daft.expressions.Expression.apply>` to run a Python function on every row in a column.

 For example, the following example creates a new ``"flattened_image"`` column by calling ``.flatten()`` on every object in the ``"image"`` column.